finlaycrasnier/Investment-Portfolio-Algorithm/README.md

 * Replicate the overall approach to individual assets e.g. US tech equities will only represent their portion of the overall equity market

+* Utilise equity valuations (such as P/E ratios) to choose appropriate stocks

 Other than these modifications, I will simply be trying to implement the strategy using Python.

 ## Strategy Execution